 - Information for Clinical Practice

-We fully appreciate that the current context is likely to have significantly interrupted your education journey and whilst this may seem like a lot of information, please don’t worry – these themes will be brought to life for you through a variety of teaching and learning methods.
+Whilst this may seem like a lot of information, please don’t worry.
+These themes will be brought to life for you through a variety of teaching and learning methods.
 Through the spiral curriculum, you’ll revisit topics, build on previous knowledge, link theory to practice, and gain increasing confidence as you progress through the course.

 Useful websites to visit